Exact Dynamics of Multi-class Stochastic Gradient Descent: Introduction

 Despite their widespread use, most theoretical studies of GMMs are restricted to isotropic covariances and a fixed, small number of classes.
 This limits their applicability to real datasets, which typically exhibit anisotropic structure within each class and may contain many classes.
 Understanding how SGD behaves under these more realistic conditions is essential for bridging the gap between theory and practice.

-\paragraph{Main contributions.} \begin{itemize} \item We study the high-dimensional limit of stochastic gradient descent (SGD) in the proportional regime where the feature dimension $d$ is linearly proportional to the number of samples $n$ for data generated from multi-class Gaussian mixture data with general covariance and mean.
-We derive a closed set of equations for the norm of the iterates and their overlap with the class means.
+\paragraph{Main contributions} \begin{itemize} \item We study the high-dimensional limit of stochastic gradient descent (SGD) in the proportional regime where the feature dimension $d$ is linearly proportional to the number of samples $n$ for data generated from a multi-class Gaussian mixture model with general covariance and mean.
+We derive a closed set of equations for the norm of the iterates and their inner products (overlaps) with the class means.
 This allows us to predict the learning curve of SGD for general means and covariances.

 \item We show that the deterministic equivalent of the SGD limit is also valid in the setting in which the class number grows logarithmically with the feature dimension ($\ls = O(\log (d))$). \item We study the effect of different covariance matrix structures and means on the dynamics of SGD in the setting of binary logistic regression.
 In particular, we provide exact asymptotics of the loss and overlap as a function of the number of samples for three different models.
 We quantify how the rate of decay depends on the learning rate and the structure of the covariance matrix. \item In models with power-law decay on the covariance spectrum, we identify a structural phase transition with respect to the power-law exponent in binary logistic regression.
-We suspect this phase transition holds in a larger generality for other models as well. \end{itemize}
+We suspect that this phase transition holds in a larger generality for other models as well. \end{itemize} An important technical challenge addressed in our paper is obtaining the limiting dynamics in a setting where a finite set of summary statistics is not sufficient to close the equations.
+In many high-dimensional settings, the dynamics are actually controlled by a finite set of scalar observables (e.g. projections of the learned parameters to certain ground truth directions).
+Examples of settings that require only a finite set of such observables include online SGD with isotropic Gaussian data or finite data distributions.
+In contrast, when the data have a more complicated covariance structure (e.g. power law), a finite set of scalar observables is not sufficient.
+Rather, one would need projections of the parameters to all Krylov subspaces generated by the covariance matrix with the mean and parameter vectors.
+The method developed in \cite{collinswoodfin2023hitting}, and extended here to multi-class problems, uses resolvents to encode this infinite set of scalar observables as a finite set of function-valued observables.
+The technical details are explained later, but this is a crucial tool that enables us to analyze the affects of different covariance structures on SGD dynamics.

-\subsection{Related work.}
+\subsection{Related work}